Exploring the potential of FCC-hh to search for particles from $B$ mesons: Introduction

 The Standard Model (SM) of particle physics is extremely successful in describing accelerator data.
 However, it fails to explain several phenomena: neutrino oscillations, dark matter, and baryon asymmetry of the Universe.
 One way to resolve the incompleteness of the SM is to extend it by adding renormalizable interaction operators with SM particles and new feebly interacting particles.
 These hypothetical particles may explain the phenomena by themselves, or instead serve as a ``portal'' to the dark sector~\cite{Alekhin:2015byh}.

-Among the portals, an attractive option is heavy neutral leptons (HNLs) -- hypothetical fermion particles coupled to the Higgs doublet $H$ and the left SM lepton doublet $L_{\alpha}$, $\alpha = e,\mu,\tau$ (see~\cite{Abdullahi:2022jlv} and references therein):
+Among the portals, an attractive option is heavy neutral leptons (HNLs) -- hypothetical fermion particles coupled to the Higgs doublet $H$ and the left-chiral SM lepton doublet $L_{\alpha}$, $\alpha = e,\mu,\tau$ (see~\cite{Abdullahi:2022jlv} and references therein):

 where $N_{I}, I = 1,2,\dots$ is an HNL, $\widetilde{H}$ is the Higgs doublet in the conjugated representation, and $F_{\alpha I}$ are complex couplings.
-Phenomenologically, the HNL is a heavy neutrino, with the weak interaction coupling suppressed by the mixing angle $U_{\alpha}$.
+Phenomenologically, the HNL is a heavy neutrino, whose mass mixing with active neutrino gives rise to the weak interaction with the coupling suppressed by the mixing angle $U_{\alpha}$.

 HNLs themselves may be responsible for the resolution of all the mentioned problems beyond the SM.
 In particular, within the scope of neutrino Minimal Standard Model ($\nu$MSM), which adds three HNLs, one with mass in keV range and large lifetime $\tau_{N}\gg t_{\text{Universe}}$, and two quasi-degenerate heavier HNLs, it is possible to resolve all the three phenomena simultaneously (see~\cite{Asaka:2005an,Asaka:2005pn}).
 The requirement to solve the problems beyond the SM does not fix the HNL mass scale; it may vary from $\mathcal{O}(\text{MeV})$ to $10^{15}\text{ GeV}$ (see~\cite{Chrzaszcz:2019inj,Bondarenko:2021cpc,Klaric:2021cpi,Abdullahi:2022jlv} and references therein).